NLSanyu/NLSanyu/README.md

 My name is Lydia, a Software Developer working in Data Engineering and Data Analysis.

 A bit of info about me:
-- 🔭 I’m currently working on data pipelines for some cool AI projects, using Data Engineering and Data Analysis tools
+- 🔭 My current work involves building data pipelines for Machine Learning projects, using Data Engineering and Data Analysis tools
-- 👯 I’m looking to collaborate on AI and Data Science projects
+- 👯 I’m looking to collaborate on open source projects that use AI / Data Science to help solve world problems